-Corner Protectors – corner protectors are one of the best ways to protect your investment with purchasing truck straps.
+Corner Protectors – corner protectors is one of the best ways to protect your investment by purchasing truck straps.
 The way that corner protectors work is extremely simple they are placed around sharp corners around the trailers or the cargo that you are securing in order to protect against edges that could cause damage or friction that could cause burn marks that could ultimately weaken your tie-down straps.
-They are available with varieties such as heavy-duty, heavy-duty steel, and wool strap protectors for vehicles to prevent scratches.
+They are available in varieties such as heavy-duty, heavy-duty steel, and wool strap protectors for vehicles to prevent scratches.

 Truck Strap Frequently Asked Questions